JulianSimpli/node-ci/README.md

 - CI is now set up with **GitHub Actions** (see `.github/workflows/deploy.yml` for configuration).
 - Travis CI is deprecated and no longer used (`.travis.yml` file).
 - On each push or pull request, GitHub Actions runs tests and checks code quality.

+## File Uploads with AWS S3

+- Integrated AWS S3 for storing uploaded files, with proper IAM configuration for secure access and management.